LeeMendelowitz/byob-presentations/2014/0225-git_with_confidence/README.md

                   stored in the .git hidden directory).
 The working tree includes all directories and subdirectories in the working tree directory.

 - **blob**: A container for file content.
-Blobs are featureless and store only content, but no metdata - not even a filename.
+Blobs are featureless and store only content, but no metadata - not even a filename.

 - **branch**: A named reference to a commit.
 A branch can point to different commits over time.